New York Personal Injury Attorneys

 1 Defendants eventually agreed to settle and pay more than $72 million to the five firefighters and their families.

 Building violations can cause fires and endanger firefighters in the line of duty.
 Building violations often directly or indirectly result in firefighters sustaining serious injuries.
 Unfortunately, citations for code violations are not always issued to the buildings where fires erupt.
-Identifying the codes that were violated takes expertise and knowledge of the law — both of which you will find with the injury lawyers at Sullivan Papain Block McGrath & Cannavo P.C.
-(SPBMC).
+Identifying the codes that were violated takes expertise and knowledge of the law — both of which you will find with the New York injury lawyers at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.